 Entrapment Defense in Florida DUI Cases

-Although not commonly used in DUI cases, the entrapment defense could be appliable in a DUI or drunk driving cases under Florida law.
-This defense can apply if an law enforcement officer orders someone to drive or move a vehicle only to discover that the driver is actually impaired from alcohol or drugs.
+Although not commonly used in DUI cases, the entrapment defense could be applicable in a DUI or drunk driving cases under Florida law.
+This defense can apply if a law enforcement officer orders someone to drive or move a vehicle only to discover that the driver is actually impaired from alcohol or drugs.

 Click here to read more about our Recent Case Results in Drunk Driving Cases.

 The entrapment defense can also apply if a Florida law enforcement officer orders a man or women to "sleep it off" in a vehicle.
-If an law enforcement officer then arrests the person for DUI, the individual can raise the entrapment defense as an affirmative defense at trial.
+If a law enforcement officer then arrests the person for DUI for being in actual physical control of the vehicle, then the defendant can raise the entrapment defense as an affirmative defense at trial.

 The subjective entrapment defense under Florida law for a DUI cases would require: